Lucas-Song-Dev/Lucas-Song-Dev/README.md

 </ol>

-<h1>I will be adding bugs as I go along!
-Come see my frustrations</h1>
+<h1>I will be recording bugs as I go along!
+Come see my frustrations! </h1>
 <a href="https://www.linkedin.com/in/lucas01-song" class="button">View my LinkedIn Profile</a>